 Why must auditors be registered?

-The Fair Work (Registered Organisations) Act 2009 requires that financial reports of organisations and their branches must be audited by a Registered Auditor.
+The Fair Work (Registered Organisations) Act 2009 (the RO Act) requires that financial reports of organisations and their branches must be audited by a Registered Auditor.

 This page provides information on the registration, suspension and cancellation of Registered Auditors.
 To view the register or for the obligations of registered auditors see our Register and obligations of registered auditors page.

 To become a Registered Auditor you must complete the approved form below and be registered by the Registered Organisations Commissioner (the Commissioner).
-An auditor must be registered before signing the audit statement, providing the report to members, presenting it to a meeting and lodging it with the Registered Organisations Commission (the ROC).
-There are no fees for registering as an auditor with the ROC.
+An auditor must be registered before accepting the appointment as an auditor of an organisation or a branch of an organisation.
+There are no fees for registering as an auditor with the Registered Organisations Commission (the ROC).

 For further information on the financial reporting process, please see our Financial reporting page.